lbaehren/docker-mettools/README.md

 After checking out a working copy (using Git) or unpacking the source archive, you will be left with the following directory structure:

-    │
+    .
     ├── anaconda.bash       ...
 Collection of helper functions to work with Docker image.
     ├── assets
     │   └── entrypoint.sh   ...
 Script to define the entry point into the Docker image.
     ├── docs
     │   ├── 01_install.md   ...
 Instructions on how to install and start docker on openSUSE.
     │   ├── 02_build.md     ...
 Instructions on how to build the Docker image and the required Anaconda packages.
     │   ├── 03_run.md       ...
 Full examples on how to build, install and run YAROS and GRAS-PPF using this Docker image.
     │   └── 04_help.md      ...
 Useful Docker and Anaconda commands.
-    ├── Dockerfile            ...
-Docker file used for building the Docker image.
+    ├── Makefile            ...
+Tasks for building and running Docker images ├── README.md           ...
-    └── README.md             ...
 This Readme file.
+    ├── opensuse
+    │   └── 13.2
+    │       └── Dockerfile
+    └── ubuntu
+        └── 16.04
+            └── Dockerfile

 License
 -------